Pride in London: Pride in London sponsors

-Pride London

-From 2004 to 2012, Pride London was the charity that organised and supported the operation of the annual pride celebrations in London.

 WorldPride London 2012

 At an October 2008 conference in Vancouver, InterPride accepted a bid from Pride London to host WorldPride 2012.
 This was to coincide with the London Olympic and Paralympic Games and during the anticipated year-long celebrations of The Queen's Diamond Jubilee.
 Pride London planned a parade with floats, a large performance area in Trafalgar Square with street parties in Golden Square and Soho.

 However, a major sponsor withdrew support leading to the charity being unable to raise the funds necessary.
 Consequently, the entertainment and stages were all cut, and licence applications for street parties in Soho withdrawn.
 Instead, the event plans included a Pride Walk (without floats or vehicles), and a scaled-back rally in Trafalgar Square.
 On 5 July, the Metropolitan Police issued a licence regulations notice to all venues in Soho, reminding them that Pride London now has no licence for street events in the Soho area, and therefore venues should treat WorldPride as "any normal day".

 This led to the closure of the Pride London charity in the days which followed the 2012 event.
 Its successor, London LGBT+ Community Pride, was formed in October 2012.